BobLyons/GettingAndCleaningDataCourseProject/codebook.md

 Regarding columns tBodyAcc.mean.X through fBodyBodyGyroJerkMag.std, inclusive:

-These columns correspond to a subset of the features in the original data set (namely, the features whose feature names contain 'mean(' or 'std(').
-The feature names in the original data set are not valid R variable names; thus, the column names in the tidy_data.txt data set are a transformation of the feature names in the original data set.
+These columns correspond to a subset of the features in the source data set (namely, the features whose feature names contain 'mean(' or 'std(').
+The feature names in the source data set are not valid R variable names; thus, the column names for the tidy_data.txt data set are a transformation of the feature names in the source data set.
 See the run_analysis.R script for details.

 Each of these columns (tBodyAcc.mean.X through fBodyBodyGyroJerkMag.std) is the average value for the activity and subject.
-Specifically, it's the average of the values in the corresponding feature of the original data set (for the activity and subject).
+Specifically, it's the average of the values in the corresponding feature of the source data set (for the activity and subject).

 ## activity (chr)
 The activity, the valid values of which are as follows: "STANDING", "SITTING", "LAYING", "WALKING", "WALKING_UPSTAIRS", and "WALKING_DOWNSTAIRS".